Workshops

 She is based in Chattanooga, Tennessee, where she offers counseling, yoga therapy, and cyclical living programs through her practice, Seasons of Self.

-The Unfolding Woman (Chattanooga)
+The Unfolding Woman (Online) The Unfolding Woman (Online)

 A Women’s Process Group